Optum/kong-expired-token-cleanup/README.md

 # kong-expired-token-cleanup
 ## Overview
-A simple python script, which can be installed on any *nix server to manage expired token deletion in a kong cassandra database, and notify admins via email afterwards.
+A simple python script, which can be installed on any *nix server to manage expired token deletion(coded to delete tokens older than 1 hour) in a kong cassandra database, and notify admins via email afterwards.

 The script will also report on token creation "abuse".
 This "abuse" is defined as a consumer who creates more than 100 tokens per day; the expectation being that a consumer should cache and reuse tokens for their set duration.